 6. TOR browser

-TOR is a free and open-source software that enables users to browse the Internet anonymously by bouncing Internet traffic across various relays.
+TOR is free and open-source software that enables users to browse the Internet anonymously by bouncing Internet traffic across various relays.

 It goes an extra step to encrypt your IP and all the data packets that interact with your computer so that your identity is masked whether or not you’re using a VPN.

 7. Use a VPN

 VPN’s are the easiest way to change your IP and most VPN’s feature the ability to encrypt your Internet traffic, spoof your location, and enable you to access geo-blocked websites.

 I haven’t suggested that you use a Proxy server because even though it will give you access to geo-blocked websites, proxy servers don’t offer you half of the features you will enjoy in a VPN service with anonymity being one of the most vital.

 8. Use an Anonymous Email Account